loconav-tech/blog/_posts/2019-07-24-resolving-column-names-ambiguity-when-using-cross-table-filters-in-active-admin.md

 end
 ```

-The page was working fine before I added a filter on `user_email`.
+The page worked fine before I added a filter on `user_email`.
 On filtering by `user_email`, I got the following error
 ```sql
 PG::AmbiguousColumn: ERROR:  column reference "balance" is ambiguous LINE 1: ... ("users"."email" ILIKE '%example%') AND (balance <=...